-Definition of COHO
+Definition of coho

 : a rather small Pacific salmon (Oncorhynchus kisutch) that has light-colored flesh and is native to both coasts of the North Pacific and is stocked in the Great Lakes —called also coho salmon, silver salmon

-Origin of COHO
+Origin and Etymology of coho

-Halkomelem (Salishan language of southwest British Columbia) k̓ʷə́xʷəθ
+borrowed from Halkomelem (Salishan language of southwest British Columbia) k̓ʷə́xʷəθ